08 Jan Why you need a marketing strategy

 MVMM uses what we believe is a unique method of consultative brand development.
 We use new strategic brand management and mix it with Applied Psychology to create a recipe that is very effective.

 This is where all guns are pulled out to project a consistent, compelling message.
-An IMC has five distinct areas:
+An IMC has six indistinct areas:

 The core creative idea should span across each of the elements.
 It also needs to be measurable and provide a good return on investment.